elixir-lang/elixir-lang.github.com/getting-started/keywords-and-maps.markdown

 ]
 ```

 There is more to learn about `put_in/2` and `update_in/2`, including the `get_and_update_in/2` that allows us to extract a value and update the data structure at once.
 There are also `put_in/3`, `update_in/3` and `get_and_update_in/3` which allow dynamic access into the data structure.
 [Check their respective documentation in the `Kernel` module for more information](https://hexdocs.pm/elixir/Kernel.html).
+Between the Access
+module and pattern matching, Elixir developers have a rich set of tools
+for manipulating nested and complex data structures.

+## Summary

 This concludes our introduction to associative data structures in Elixir.
-You will find out that, given keyword lists and maps, you will always have the right tool to tackle problems that require associative data structures in Elixir.
+As a summary, you should:

+  * Use keyword lists for passing optional values to functions

+  * Use maps for general key-value data structures and when working with known data (with fixed keys)

+Now we can move on to talk about modules and functions.